Conservation groups

 Natural Basingstoke logo

-Natural Basingstoke is an umbrella volunteer group based in the borough that offers technical and administrative support to many of the local green space groups across Basingstoke and Deane.
-Working in partnership with Basingstoke and Deane Borough Council, Natural Basingstoke support groups or individuals wishing to start their own conservation group.
+An umbrella volunteer group based in the borough that offers technical and administrative support to many of the local green space groups.
+Working in partnership with the council, Natural Basingstoke support groups or individuals wishing to start their own conservation group.
 If you have a passion for wildlife, you have the opportunity to do something in a small area that can make a big difference!

 Contact details

-For further information, please contact admin@naturalbasingstoke.org.uk, visit http://naturalbasingstoke.org.uk/ or follow Natural Basingstoke on Facebook.
+For further information, please contact admin@naturalbasingstoke.org.uk, visit naturalbasingstoke.org.uk or follow Natural Basingstoke on Facebook.

 Oakley Woodlands Group